yashamon/web2/index.md

 [Global Fukaya category I][5], 85 pages, International Mathematics Research Notices,  https://doi.org/10.1093/imrn/rnad013, (2023)

-> > In particular this contains a proof of one sense of a conjecture of Teleman on existence of continuous action of the group of Hamiltonian symplectomorphisms on the Fukaya category of a symplectic manifold.
+> > In particular this contains a proof of one strong sense of a conjecture of Teleman on existence of continuous action of the group of Hamiltonian symplectomorphisms on the Fukaya category of a symplectic manifold.

 [Pseudoholomorphic curves on the lcs-fication of contact